RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 ### Walls, Doors and Floor
 <!-- OPL -->
 The indoor home setting will be surrounded by low walls, which are built up using standard, fair and low-cost construction material.

 1. **Walls**: Walls are fixed and will not be modified during the competition.
-The [selected material](https://www.bestcarton.com/cardboard/flex/index.php?as=700&bs=450&cs=150&mm=25&fl=4) will be cardboard and the wall height is 450 \[mm\]; allowing the audience to watch the competition.
+The [selected material](https://www.bestcarton.com/cardboard/flex/index.php?as=700&bs=450&cs=150&mm=25&fl=4) will be cardboard and the wall height is 0.45 \[m\]; allowing the audience to watch the competition.

 1. **Doors**: Inside the *Arena*, rooms are **NOT** connected by doors.
 There will be only one entrance door, and will be closed right after the robot goes inside the *Arena*.